nadezhda-poliakova/rules/.zencoder/rules/js/js-instruction.md

 This file contains rules and instructions for working with JavaScript and TypeScript files.

-Start your response with "I use the instruction js-instruction"
+Insert in your response with "I use the instruction js-instruction"